 The rental produced by a holiday let is more entrepreneurial in nature, because there is no tenancy in place between the owner and visitor.
 The guests book, pay, turn up for a week or two…….and go home!

 It’s as simple as that really.

-Unlike letting a property as a BTL, where the rental has a ceiling for the house and area, a Holiday Let property has a flexible income ceiling!
+Unlike letting a property as a buy to let, where the rental has a ceiling for the house and area, a holiday let property has a flexible income ceiling!

 An owner has to ensure that the guests are well catered for in terms of their holiday experience, or they won’t return again.
 People don’t go on holiday to “rough it”, as someone once said!
 An entrepreneurial owner that works on return customers could easily outperform the holiday let owner on the same street that does nothing to improve the customer experience year on year.

 What’s the difference between a Buy To Let and Holiday Let Mortgage?

 Buy to Let Mortgage loan sizes are driven by reference to easily assessable Assured Shorthold Tenancy rent.
 It’s not seasonal, and valuers can establish the market rent quite readily by means of comparable local evidence.